MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 After you've migrated your labels in the Azure portal:

 - If you have [unified labeling clients and services](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), go to one of the admin centers (Office 365 Security & Compliance Center, Microsoft 365 security center, or Microsoft 365 compliance center) to publish these labels, and to configure their policy settings.
 For label changes going forward, use one of these admin centers.
 Unified labeling clients download the labels and policy settings from these admin centers.
+For instructions, see [Create and configure sensitivity labels and their policies](/microsoft-365/compliance/create-sensitivity-labels).

 - If you have the [Azure Information Protection client (classic)](./rms-client/aip-client.md), continue to use the Azure portal to edit your labels and policy settings.
 The classic client continues to download labels and policy settings from Azure.